-Academic courses to be transferred must have been completed within seven years of admission to be accepted.
+Credits to be transferred Practical Nursing (PN) courses must have been completed within seven years of admission to be accepted.
 An advanced standing option is available for Semester I, Basic Nursing Skills lab classes for Direct Care Workers who have worked in paid caregiving positions for at least one year, no longer than two years ago.
 Experience in other health care disciplines or previous practical nursing education may be considered for advanced placement for the Basic Nursing Skills Lab.
 Skills observation from nursing faculty will be required for advanced standing.